Homo economicus: Model

 Homo economicus is a term used for an approximation or model of Homo sapiens that acts to obtain the highest possible well-being for themself given available information about opportunities and other constraints, both natural and institutional, on their ability to achieve their predetermined goals.
 This approach has been formalized in certain social sciences models, particularly in economics.

-Homo economicus is seen as "rational" in the sense that well-being as defined by the utility function is optimized given perceived opportunities.
+Homo economicus is usually seen as "rational" in the sense that well-being as defined by the utility function is optimized given perceived opportunities.
 That is, the individual seeks to attain very specific and predetermined goals to the greatest extent with the least possible cost.
 Note that this kind of "rationality" does not say that the individual's actual goals are "rational" in some larger ethical, social, or human sense, only that they try to attain them at minimal cost.
 Only naïve applications of the Homo economicus model assume that this hypothetical individual knows what is best for their long-term physical and mental health and can be relied upon to always make the right decision for themself.
 See rational choice theory and rational expectations for further discussion; the article on rationality widens the discussion.

 As in social science, these assumptions are at best approximations.
 The term is often used derogatorily in academic literature, perhaps most commonly by sociologists, many of whom tend to prefer structural explanations to ones based on rational action by individuals.

 The use of the Latin form Homo economicus is certainly long established; Persky traces it back to Pareto (1906) but notes that it may be older.
 The English term economic man can be found even earlier, in John Kells Ingram's A History of Political Economy (1888).
 The Oxford English Dictionary (O.E.D.) cites the use of Homo oeconomicus by C. S. Devas in his 1883 work The Groundwork of Economics in reference to Mill's writings, as one of a number of phrases that imitate the scientific name for the human species: